DavidAyotte/drinfeld_modular_forms/src/docs/background.rst

 part I of [BRP2018]_ for more information about the analytic theory of Drinfeld modular form of arbitrary rank.

 ..
-RUBRIC:: Ring of Drinfeld modular form
+RUBRIC:: Ring of Drinfeld modular forms

 Letting `M_k^{r, m}(\mathrm{GL}_r(A))` denote the space of rank `r`, weight `k` and type `m` (`k\geq 0` and `m\in (q - 1)\mathbb{Z}`)